 The All of Us Research Program is committed to engaging multiple sectors and forging strong partnerships with academic and other non-profit researchers, patient groups, and the private sector to capitalize on work already underway.
 The program will set the foundation for new ways of engaging research participants, sharing health data and information, and employing technology advances to mine the information for comprehensive results.

-The International Agency For Research On Cancer (IARC) Biobank (IBB)
+4. The International Agency for Research on Cancer (IARC) Biobank (IBB)

 Size: samples from 562,000 individuals